All businesses function to make a profit – that is a given, and profit arises when value exceeds costs.

 Visibility and speed of processing

-Automating your Accounts Payable and giving this department the tools it needs to track invoices, payments, and available cash, all serve the purpose of presenting your company as an efficient machine which customers can easily deal with.
+Automating your AP and giving this department the tools it needs to track invoices, payments, and available cash, all serve the purpose of presenting your company as an efficient machine which customers can easily deal with.

 This, ultimately, leads to improved reputation (the equivalent of those five-star reviews), an increased number of customers coming to you and an increase in revenue and growth opportunity.